216 Peabody Hall

 101 Peabody Hall

 K-12 Online Teaching (ETEC)

-Program Description: The Educational Technology Program is a 34-hour non-thesis on-line master’s program that prepares students for professional positions as educational technologists of education, business, government, and the health professions.
+Program Description: The Educational Technology Program is a 31-hour non-thesis online master’s program that prepares students for professional positions as educational technologists of education, business, government, and the health professions.
 It also offers a 15-hour certificate program that prepares K-12 teachers to plan, create, provide, and assess effective instruction within online K-12 environments.